refenv/cijoe/docs/quickstart.rst

   # Open up your favorite editor and modify accordingly
   vim target_env.sh

-Start the test-runner and view the report:
+Invoke the test runner, generate report and inspect the result:

 .. code-block:: bash